sramey17911/CEG2410/Assignments/ITPlan.md

 - Infrastructure (power & networking)
 - Types of systems (and purposes)
 - Software / service needs
+- Access permissions for personnel working there
+- Types of external and internal security measures (Castle Doctrine)
+- Is the software an open source or closed source
+- Would the network(s) consist of a LAN or WAN

 Your plan should use good markdown formatting to make it presentable.